Amazon, JPMorgan Chase and Berkshire Hathaway Pursue The Health Care 'Unicorn'

 Who knows is right.

 I fired off an email to Amazon's PR hotline.
-And in less time that it takes to stream Episode 1 of The Man in the High Castle, an email landed in my inbox from Amazon's Ty Rogers:
+And in less time than it takes to stream Episode 1 of The Man in the High Castle, an email landed in my inbox from Amazon's Ty Rogers:

 "We're not commenting at this point beyond what's in the press release, but I appreciate you reaching out and we'll keep you in mind if that changes."

 On business news channel CNBC soon after the announcement, Brent Saunders, CEO of Botox maker Allergan, gave his back-of-the-envelope analysis.
-"My sense is, and I'm only speculating, is that they're looking at their own health care costs, and they're all large employers and they're saying, 'How do we manage this better?" he said.
+"My sense is, and I'm only speculating, is that they're looking at their own health care costs, and they're all large employers and they're saying, 'How do we manage this better?' " he said.
 "The key is, you put the patient, which in their case is the employee, at the center of it and you try to bring down costs," he said.
 Health care, he added, is "certainly ripe for disruption."

 Nobody would dispute that assessment.
 But where would the companies start?